soberwp/controller/README.md

 # Controller

-WordPress plugin that enables a basic controller for Sage 9 and Blade.
+WordPress plugin to enable a basic controller when using Blade with [Sage 9](https://roots.io/sage/).

 ## Installation